vacer25/CMPE-327/README.md

 For each `system-test/Rx/Ty` folder, this script will:

+1. Check if this test case needs to be run (if `-f` option is not used this is always true)
-1. Run the frontend script being tested, passing the appropriate valid accounts file (as described below) and transaction summary file as `RxTy.out.actual.txt`
+2. Run the frontend script being tested, passing the appropriate valid accounts file (as described below) and transaction summary file as `RxTy.out.actual.txt`
-2. Pipe the inputs from the `RxTy.input.txt` file (line-by-line) into the front-end application
+3. Pipe the inputs from the `RxTy.input.txt` file (line-by-line) into the front-end application
-3. Save all console output to the `RxTy.console.actual.txt` file
+4. Save all console output to the `RxTy.console.actual.txt` file
-4. Compare the `RxTy.console.actual.txt` file to the `RxTy.console.expected.txt` file
+5. Compare the `RxTy.console.actual.txt` file to the `RxTy.console.expected.txt` file
-5. If any lines differ, indicate that this test failed and output all lines that differ to the console
+6. If any lines differ, indicate that this test failed and output all lines that differ to the console
-6. Compare the `RxTy.out.actual.txt` file to the `RxTy.out.expected.txt` file if it exists or verify that no output file was created if `none.console.expected.txt` exists in the current test case folder
+7. Compare the `RxTy.out.actual.txt` file to the `RxTy.out.expected.txt` file if it exists or verify that no output file was created if `none.console.expected.txt` exists in the current test case folder
-7. If any lines differ, indicate that this test failed and output all lines that differ to the console
+8. If any lines differ, indicate that this test failed and output all lines that differ to the console

 For each test case, the default valid accounts list file is the common one in the `system-test` folder.
 This behaviour is overridden if:
 - The test case folder contails a local `valid_accounts.txt` file, in this case the local file is used.
 - The test case folder contails a local `.no_valid_accounts` file, in this case a non-existant file is used to simulate the valid account list file not existing.

-Note that the line endings (`\r\n` or `\n`) are not ignored by the comparison.
+Note that trailing newlines and line endings (`\r\n` on Windows or `\n` otherwise) are not ignored by the comparison.
 Therefore, make sure either to create the expected output files on the same OS as running the test cases, or convert them (e.g with `dos2unix` to convert expected files generated on Windows (like in this repository) to linux line endings).

 ## Adding test cases:

 For each requirement, create a `Rx` folder in the `system-test` folder where x is the requirement number.</br>
 For each test case of the requirement, create a `Ty` folder in the `Rx` folder where y is the test case number.

-Each test case folder must contain three files:
+Each test case folder must contain at least three files:
 - `RxTy.input.txt` containing the console input lines (each on each own line)
 - `RxTy.console.expected.txt` containing the expected console output
 - `RxTy.out.expected.txt` or `none.console.expected.txt` containing the expected contents of the transaction summary file